What is GPS (in one sentence)?

 - Be sure Strava is allowed to use your location.
 Settings > Apps > Strava > Permissions > Toggle Location ON.
 Be sure that you've allowed Strava to use GPS in the background

 - Disable any battery saver settings.* Including Power Saving Mode, Battery Management or any third party apps.
 Please see below for more information on your specific device

 - Check that your location settings are set to High accuracy.
-Settings > Location > Set to High Accuracy
+Settings > Additional Settings > Privacy > Location > Set to High Accuracy

 - Perform an "AGPS reset": Install the App GPS Status & Toolbox, then in that app, go to Menu > Tools > Manage A-GPS State > Reset

 *Adjusting battery saver settings on different devices